galkahana/PDF-Writer/readme.md

 ```

 This should scan the folders for tests and run them.
-Consider adding `-j22` to the command in order to run tests in parallel to speed things up.
+Consider appending ` -j22` to the command in order to run tests in parallel to speed things up.

-You should be able to see result output files from the test under `./build/Testing/Output`.
+You should be able to see result output files from the tests under `./build/Testing/Output`.

 Note that `ctest` does NOT build the project.
 It may fail if there's no previous build, or will not pick up on your changes if you made them